Mar 13, 2025

 What is the difference between climate change mitigation and climate adaptation, and why should my business invest in both?

-· An integrated approach often creates synergies and co-benefits,
+· An integrated approach often creates synergies and co-benefits.

 · Both strategies are necessary to ensure the long-term viability of your organization in a climatically unstable world.